Mirror Symmetry for Truncated Cluster Varieties: Cluster varieties from non-toric blowups

-One simple instance when the integral affine geometry described above can be helpful is in picturing the elementary transformation underlying the mutation construction of Proposition~\ref{prop:bside-mut}. \begin{example} Consider again the local model for an elementary transformation of $\PP^1$-bundles described in Example~\ref{ex:elem-mut}, where $X$ is obtained from $\oX,\oX'=\PP^1\times \CC^\times$ by non-toric blowup at a single point in the toric boundary divisor $\{0\}\times\CC^\times$ (respectively $\{\infty\}\times \CC^\times)$.
+\begin{Remark} An analogue of the above proposition holds in higher dimensions, where now we replace the local model of Example \ref{ex:syz-b-basic} by its product with $(\CC^\times)^{n-2}$.
+As a result, the corresponding SYZ base will no longer have isolated singularities, but rather will have affine-linear subspaces of singularities (corresponding to the product of $\RR^{n-2}$ with the singularities from the 2-dimensional case).
+We do not go into detail about this case, since it is less useful for drawing pictures than the 2-dimensional case is. \end{Remark}

+One simple instance when the integral affine geometry described above can be helpful is in picturing the elementary transformation underlying the mutation construction of Proposition~\ref{prop:bside-mut}. \begin{Example} Consider again the local model for an elementary transformation of $\PP^1$-bundles described in Example~\ref{ex:elem-mut}, where $X$ is obtained from $\oX$, $\oX'=\PP^1\times \CC^\times$ by non-toric blowup at a~single point in the toric boundary divisor $\{0\}\times\CC^\times$ (respectively $\{\infty\}\times \CC^\times)$.
 Two different SYZ bases for $X$ are depicted in Figure~\ref{fig:bsyz-mut}, depending on a choice of these two toric models.
-After deleting the divisor $D$ from $X$, the resulting SYZ bases for $U$ will be the same, differing only in a choice of branch cut used to embed them in $\RR^2.$ \end{example}
+After deleting the divisor $D$ from $X$, the resulting SYZ bases for $U$ will be the same, differing only in a choice of branch cut used to embed them in $\RR^2$.